materiaraiding/materiaraiding-old/_ultimate/uwu.md

 >
 > Generally you can kinda use-eyes and solve the positions pretty fast, suggest staying near the middle of the room to allow fast adjustments.

-After {% glossary Feather Rain %}, Party and Tanks to dodge Tornadoes (Spawning on tank locations) and then group up in mid.
+The sisters will cast {% glossary Feather Rain %} again.
+While doing so, the party needs to avoid the large AoE left behind by the {% glossary Mistral Song %} (they spawn on where the tank soaked them) and then group up towards mid.

 {: .note }
-If Tornadoes are on SOUTH and EAST, ranged can dodge out towards wall for safety.
+If tornadoes (Mistral Song puddles) are on SOUTH and EAST, ranged can dodge out towards the wall for safety.

 ### Tethers
 {: .no_toc }
-Second plumes spawn, wait for them to gather and {% glossary AOE %} them down as fast as possible. {% glossary OT %} takes WEST Tether, Caster take EAST Tether, walk Tether to edge of blue circle.
-Heavy Raidwide and {% glossary Downburst %} on {% glossary MT %}, followed by {% glossary Feather Rain %}.
+A second set of **Satin Plumes** will spawn, wait for them to gather and {% glossary AOE %} them down as fast as possible.
+Garuda will cast {% glossary Slipstream %}, so the {% glossary MT %} must maintain her facing north.
+The sisters spawn on the west and east cardinals with tethers.
+These tethers will cast **Mesohigh**, which cleanses **Thermal Low**, resulting in raidwide damage.
+Taking a **Mesohigh** tether without **Thermal Low** will instantly kill the player. {% glossary OT %} (who should have 2 stacks - this is essential to awaken Garuda!) takes WEST Tether (on D Waymark), D4 takes EAST Tether (on B waymark), walk Tether to edge of **Eye of the Storm**.
+As the **Mesohigh** tethers resolve, there will be heavy raidwide damage and a {% glossary Downburst %} on {% glossary MT %}, followed by {% glossary Feather Rain %}.
+Move out!

-Party stack behind Garuda and burn down the boss, you should phase at this point.
+{: .damage }
+D4 - as your **Satin Plume** will be out of the party, you can single target damage your add.
+Other players can help you too if they kill the remaining adds early.

+Failing to kill the adds in a timely manner will cause them to explode, putting everyone to sleep.

+The party should then move behind Garuda and burn down the boss, who should be close to dying. **Be careful not to kill Garuda before the Mesohigh tethers happen or she will not awaken - hold DPS if needed**!

 If you don't phase, you will need to look out for Wicked Wheel, a quick donut/{% glossary AOE %} dodge, followed by repeated mechanics.

 **Enrage Timer is 2:55**

-When you kill Garuda, DPS and Tanks stack middle, Healer grab the Glowing Puddle (Candy) for later.
+When you kill Garuda, DPS and tanks stack middle, healer grabs the Glowing Puddle (Candy) for later.

+By the end of this phase, these players should still have 1 stack of **Thermal Low**: MT, both healers and D3.

 <details markdown=1>
 <summary>Phase Rotation</summary>